Transformers: Generation 1: Series 2

-All of the toys released during Series 2, both those that were new to the series, as well as the reissued versions of Series 1 toys, featured heat-sensitive rub signs.
-These would reveal either the Autobot logo or the Decepticon logo upon being rubbed.
+Heat-sensitive stickers, dubbed "rub signs", were introduced to the original toys for Series 2: both those that were new to the series, as well as the reissued versions of Series 1 toys.
+These rub signs are initially black in appearance; once exposed to heat, typically by rubbing these stickers, the toy's allegience - be it Autobot or Decepticon - will appear.
 Intended as a means of authentication, they were introduced in response to similar, though inferior, bootleg toys that were being released at the time.
+Rub signs would continue to make an appearance in later Transformers toylines.

 Series 2 features seven new Autobot Cars.
 They consist of Grapple, Hoist, Inferno, Red Alert, Skids, Smokescreen, and Tracks.
 Grapple, the architect, transforms into a crane; Hoist, who serves in maintenance, transforms into a Toyota Hi-Lux 4WD tow truck model; Inferno, who serves in search and rescue, transforms into a fire engine; Red Alert, the security director, transforms into a fire chief's Lamborghini Countach; Skids, the theoretician, transforms into a Honda City Turbo; Smokescreen, the diversionary tactician, transforms into a 1979 custom Datsun 280ZX; and Tracks, a warrior, transforms into a 1980 Chevrolet Corvette.

 Series 2 features five new Autobot minicars.
 They consist of Beachcomber, Cosmos, Powerglide, Seaspray, and Warpath.
 Beachcomber, the geologist, transforms into a dune buggy; Cosmos, who serves in reconnaissance and communications, transforms into a flying saucer; Powerglide, a warrior, transforms into an A-10 Thunderbolt II airplane; Seaspray, who serves in naval defense, transforms into a hovercraft; and Warpath, a warrior, transforms into a tank.

 Series 2 features two Autobot Jumpstarters; Topspin and Twin Twist.
 Both of them transform into spaceships.
 Topspin serves in land and sea assault, and Twin Twist serves in demolitions.